 Okay, so I have too many knives.
 Probably from hanging around violin makers too much.
 2 Rehair knives, 2 Grip knives, single bevels, double bevels, “junk” knives, American blades, Japanese blades, German blades, homemade blades, etc. I find it helpful so when I’m at a specific step and a knife gets dull, I can just grab another one without taking a pause to sharpen my blade.
 I made all the handles and the little holes are threaded to accept set screws to tighten the blade in place.

 These are high angle planes designed by Bill Salchow.
 The blades also have a high angle so that the bevel is at or about 90 degrees to the work surface.
 These act like scrapers pulling off transparent chip from the pernambuco and prevents tear out.
 These planes are used when the bow is closer to finished dimensions or if the particular piece of pernambuco is prone to tear out.
+Read more about planes in this detailed article including how to set them up and where do get them.

 Block planes are the work horses of many violin and bow shops.
 I use the Stanley 9 1/2 to rough out sticks, which I picked up antique shopping.
 The Lie-Nielsen planes are used for ebony frogs and and slide liners and the Stanley 102 is for general planing.
+Read more about planes in this detailed article including how to set them up and where do get them.

 Like I mentioned earlier, bow making borrows some elements from jewelry making.
 We form sheets of silver into the shapes for ferrules, liners, and buttons.
 Most soldering can be done with a simple torch or even an alcohol lamp.
 I have a nice jewelers soldering setup, it really helps for when doing detailed repairs.